soulus98/PoGo-profile-level-scanner/README.md

 timeDelay|How long (in seconds) to wait before processing an image.
 This prevents frequent crashes (?!)|5 or more threshold|This is a image-preprocessing technical number.
 It is the colour value at which gm converts a pixel to either black or white.
 The only reason it is included as a setting is because it is different on two different computers of mine.
 228 on one and 58000 on another.
 If the image is preprocessed as fully black or fully white, try changing this value.|228 or 58000 msgDeleteTime|The time (in seconds) until certain messages self-destruct.
 ATM it only applies to the crash-error message.
-Leave as 0 to disable this|30 or 0 i guess blacklistTime|the time (in hours) to blacklist someone who has posted a screenshot under level 30.
-This should hopefully prevent people from immediately bypassing the bot|24 or more
+Leave as 0 to disable this|30 or 0 i guess blacklistTime|the time (in days) to blacklist someone who has posted a screenshot under level 30.
+This should hopefully prevent people from immediately bypassing the bot|1 or more

 #### Characters:
 Must be a string of characters.
 I had intended to have more of these.
 Perhaps in the future I could add the ability to change the wording of DM messages.